- Who we are

 - Future Students

-To prepare as a potential or future student for studying in the Netherlands, these are the things you need to know:
+To prepare as a potential or future student for studying in the Netherlands, these are some of the things you need to know:

 Before you arrive